Bower Award and Prize for Achievement in Science

 • Narrative statement describing the nominee’s qualifications for the award, including technical contributions, impact on their field, and broader impact on science and society

-• Nominee’s curriculum vitae and bibliography of significant and relevant publications
+• Nominee’s curriculum vitae and bibliography of up to 20 significant and relevant publications

-• Four confidential letters of support requested by the nominator and sent by the letter writers directly to The Franklin Institute Awards Office (note that these letters are in addition to the nominator’s narrative statement)
+• Four confidential letters of support.
+Letters must be requested by the nominator and sent by the letter writers directly to The Franklin Institute Awards Office (note that these letters are in addition to the nominator’s narrative statement).

 Beth Scheraga